joeylamcy/Python_tutorial/pre_lab_installation_guide_Windows.md

-# How to install Anaconda on Mac?
+# How to install Anaconda on Windows?

 #### Go to https://www.anaconda.com/download/#windows and download Python 3.7 version.